La Vaquerita: Conejo Mundial de Lucha Libre (2012–present)

 In late 2012 La Vaquerita wrestled a try-out match for CMLL, working as a ruda (bad guy character) for the first time, teaming with CMLL regulars Mima Shimoda and Zeuxis as they lost to Marcela, Dalys La Caribeña and Lady Afrodita in a match designed to give the CMLL officials a chance to evaluate her work.
 At the time she did not sign a contract with CMLL.
 Her try-out was successful and by early 2013 she started working more shows for CMLL, including a match on CMLL's main show CMLL Super Viernes scheduled for April 12.
 On September 8, La Vaquerita and Zeuxis won a tournament for the Reina World Tag Team Championship in Kawasaki, Japan.
-They lost the title to Aki Shizuku and Ariya on November 2.
-On December 25, 2016 she lost a steel cage match in the main event of the 2016 Infierno en el Ring show when she was pinned by Zeuxis.
+They lost the title to Aki Shizuku and Aliya on November 2.
+On December 25, 2016, she lost a steel cage match in the main event of the 2016 Infierno en el Ring show when she was pinned by Zeuxis.
 As a result she was forced to unmask and reveal her birth name; Isabel Ordóñez Martínez.